 The Board of Directors has a standing Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee.
 Each of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee is composed entirely of independent directors in accordance with current Nasdaq listing standards.
 Furthermore, our Audit Committee meets the enhanced independence standards established by the Sarbanes-Oxley Act of 2002 and related rulemaking of the SEC.
-Copies of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee charters and our corporate governance guidelines are available, free of charge, on our website at http://ir.fatetherapeutics.com/corporate-profile.
+Copies of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee charters and our code of business conduct and ethics are available, free of charge, on our website at http://ir.fatetherapeutics.com/corporate-profile.